vinmorel/MapleWrapper/README.md

 ```
 ![](/assets/mobs.png)

 The _inspect_ method displays the image crop of what the wrapper sees during data extraction.
-It will also display an overlay of the bounding box of preditions when applicable.
+It will also display an overlay of the bounding box of predictions when applicable.

 The required argument ```item``` can take the following values:
 * ```'frame'``` : The complete game frame